thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 {% include images-gallery.html imageCollection="step72_1" showListImageTitles="true" %}

 You can make the customer the owner of the device during its creation stage.
+To do this, follow this steps:

 {% include images-gallery.html imageCollection="step72_2" showListImageTitles="true" %}